Dimensionality Reduction with Koopman Generalized Eigenfunctions: Quadrotor Controller Design Case Study

+The only key difference with respect to the general rigid body dynamics is that the quadrotor propeller can only generate thrust $T$ in the body attached $z$-axis, hence $F = T\mathbf{e_3}$.
+Hence, the system input vector is reduced to $\left[\tau,T\right]^{\mathcal{T}} \in \mathbb{R}^{4}$ instead of $u =\left[\tau,T\mathbf{e_3}\right]^{\mathcal{T}} \in \mathbb{R}^{6}$.
 From \cite{martini2024koopman_rigid}, the resulting system achieves a quasi-linear form which does not feature underactuation.
 To achieve a sufficiently rich embedding of the nonlinear quadrotor dynamics, system dimension of $N = 16$ is selected.
-Hence, the need to resort to the least square approximation method to design the control law.
+Hence the need to resort to the least square approximation method to design the control law.
 Despite previous successful results, the associated high dimensionality intensifies the controller tuning process.
 Moreover, the use of least square approximation increases the approximation error, already caused by the Koopman formulation truncation.